Descriptor-Libraries/descriptor-libraries-framework/README.md

 ## More about Docker Set-Up

 ### Volumes
-I have set up two volumes to run with these docker containers.
-These are accessible locally.
+I have set up three volumes to run with these docker containers.
+The first two are accessible locally on my set-up, but are not included in the remote repository.
+The third volume mounts the Python code so it can be developed while the containers are run.
+This will likely be removed in production.

 1. `kraken-postgres`: Contains database.
 This database has been updated to contain `umap` information.

-2. `pr3`: Contains dumped data (file the database was constructed from)
+2. `pr3`: Contains dumped data (file the database was constructed from using `pg_restore`)

+3. backend volume for Python code.

 ### Running containers
 1. All containers can be built using